jluims/pftrackr/README.md

 Run `yarn` and `yarn build` in both the frontend and backends.
 Then, copy frontend/dist to backend/dist/web.
 Finally, run `node dist/` to start the web app.

+To build the docker image, simply run `docker build -t pftracker` and watch the magic happen.

 ## Contribution

 Contributions are welcome!
 Either make an issue or open a pull request and it'll be reviewed promptly (hopefully).